 - 2. Be registered full-time (a minimum of 9 s. h.) during the first three semesters, 6 s.h. in the fourth semester (fall and spring semesters) unless the student has an approved revised academic plan that extends coursework, and be registered for every following fall and for spring semester following a successful comprehensive exam - 3.
-Successfully complete all required courses in the academic plan, except the Thesis Writing Seminar, by the end of the spring semester of the second year unless the student has an approved revised academic plan that extends this deadline.
+Meet the SSW time limits laid out in this handbook unless the student has an approved revised academic plan that extends deadlines.
+See Time Limits. - 4.
+Demonstrate effective oral and written communication skills in English.